NY1024/ny1024.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third-year M.S. student in the School of Cyber Security at University of Chinese Academy of Sciences, advised by Dr. Bin Wu.
-I am also the research assistant of the State Key Laboratory of Information Security.
+I am a first-year PhD student at State Key Laboratory of Software Development Environment at the Beihang University, advised by Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en).
+I also work closely with Prof. [Xianglong Liu](https://xlliu-beihang.github.io/) and Prof. [Aishan Liu](https://liuaishan.github.io/).

-Earlier, I finished my internship in Sangfor, advised by Principal Researcher Kai Li at SIP.
-Even before, I  got my  B.S. degree from LUT, advised by Tao Feng at Institute of Network and Information Security.
+Prior to BUAA, I obtained my M.S. degree from the School of Cyber Security, University of Chinese Academy of Sciences.
+I was also the research assistant of the State Key Laboratory of Information Security.
+Before that, I finished my internship in Sangfor, advised by Principal Researcher Kai Li.
+Even before, I got my B.S. degree from LanZhou University of Technology, advised by Prof. [Tao Feng](https://jitong.lut.edu.cn/info/1308/10677.htm) at Institute of Network and Information Security.

 ## Research Interests
-* Trustworthy Machine Learning (Safety, Privacy, and Security)
+* Trustworthy Machine Learning (Safety, Privacy, Security and etc.)
 * Cyberspace Security (Software security, Network security, IoT security and etc.)